stlartworks/stlartworks.github.io/_posts/2017-05-29-ST-LOUIS-ARTWORKS-ANNOUNCES-SUMMER-2017-APPRENTICE-PROGRAMS.md

 ---
 layout: post
-title: St Louis Artworks celebrates the success of Young at Art
+title: ST. LOUIS ARTWORKS ANNOUNCES SUMMER 2017 APPRENTICE PROGRAMS

-featureImg: young-at-art.jpg
+featureImg: apprentice-060.jpg

-teaser: St. Louis ArtWorks hosted Young at Art, a celebration of St. Louis ArtWorks' accomplishments, accolades, and aspirations.
-The first event of its kind for the organization, Young at Art raised proceeds of over $100,000 through tickets, silent auction, and a live Fund-It-Forward auction.
+teaser: St. Louis ArtWorks is gearing up for the organization’s busiest time of year- the Summer Apprentice Programs.
+More than 67 youth apprentices between the ages of 14 and 18 will be participating in this Summer’s program which will offer disciplines in three-dimensional design, video and sound design, painting, and sculpture.

 homepage: true